- Is my proposed research eligible for SSHRC funding?

-2. Where can I find information on how SSHRC supports Indigenous research and researchers?
+2. Where can I find information on how SSHRC supports Indigenous research and postdoctoral researchers?

-SSHRC is committed to supporting and promoting research by and with Indigenous Peoples.
-Please visit the Aboriginal Research page and the Aboriginal Talent Measures page for more information on SSHRC’s commitment and related initiatives.
+SSHRC is committed to supporting and promoting research by and with Indigenous peoples—in Canada and abroad—as well as Indigenous students and postdoctoral researchers seeking to advance careers in the social sciences and humanities.
+Please visit Indigenous Research and Indigenous Talent Measures for more information on SSHRC’s commitment and related initiatives.

 3. Is it possible to hold a SSHRC Postdoctoral Fellowship if I have already held a Banting Postdoctoral Fellowship?